siangernlow/tp/docs/UserGuide.md

 :information_source: **Note:**

-* VirusTracker gives a warning if visits involve an infected/quarantined people visiting locations they should not.
+* VirusTracker will alert you if visits involve an infected/quarantined person visiting locations they should not.
-* Visits may be added by either using all indexes or all ids only.
+* Visits may be added by either using all indexes or all Ids only.
 A mix of both is not allowed and will trigger a warning.
-* Date format should follow "yyyy-MM-dd", otherwise exceptions would be thrown.
+* Date format should follow the "yyyy-mm-dd" format.
 * Dates of the visit must not be after the current date.<br>
   e.g. If today is 31 October 2020, you may set the date as 31 October 2020 or earlier, but not 1 November 2020.